From the World Heritage inscription:

 The UNESCO World Heritage Site in Warsaw is an exception in the list of cultural sites.
 It is the only urban landscape area that was completely reconstructed.
 The level of work and reconstruction done was so impressive that the UNESCO committee could not help but demonstrate appreciation for how it’s done.
 This was important to restoring the historic value of the city.

 The city of Warsaw is not only the capital city of Poland.
 It is also the educational, scientific, cultural, and tourist center in the country.
 The Historic Town of Warsaw is where the small medieval settlement is located in.
 These settlements were mostly built in the 14th century.
 During this time, Warsaw was rapidly growing and the first brick houses were built.
 Along with the brick houses, the defensive walls were also built.
 The Old Town is also reshaped and it is connected to the New Town.

 Despite the great development of the old town, it was not immune from the destruction of World War II.
 With the historic town nearly completely destroyed, the architects and conservators worked together to reconstruct the city and its monuments.
-The reconstructed was successfully done since the paintings and drawings by Canaletto, along with other historic documentations for the Historic Center of Warsaw, were used as basis for the reconstruction job.
+The reconstructed was successfully done since the paintings and drawings by Canaletto, along with other historic documentation for the Historic Center of Warsaw, were used as the basis for the reconstruction job.
 In fact, tourists won’t be able to distinguish the original historic buildings from the newly reconstructed ones.
-Exploring the Old Town will lead to one of its primary attractions: the Market Square.
+Exploring the Old Town will lead to one of its primary attractions: Market Square.

 The Royal Castle is one of the highlights in the Historic Center of Warsaw (you will learn about the others below).
 It is filled with national mementos and treasures that would excite any history or culture buff.
 The interior itself is worth visiting the castle for.
 It features beautiful decoration and houses the finest works from many European and Polish artists.
 Another popular destination in the historic center is Krakowskie Przedmie?cie Street.